 Individuals who are diagnosed with Marfan syndrome have some similar characteristics, including:

 • Tall, thin stature

 • Eye problems

-In the case of Marfan syndrome, the artery walls are weakened.
+In the case of this disease, the artery walls are weakened.
 The aorta—the large artery that leaves the heart—often becomes enlarged causing the inner wall to weaken, which can cause the aorta to tear and/or dissect.

 Individuals living with Marfan syndrome have an increased possibility of developing an aneurysm—a ballooning out of a blood vessel, which can cause clots or rupture.
 It can also involve the heart valves, causing blood to regurgitate through a valve.
 Thus, increasing the heart’s workload and causing the affected area of the heart to enlarge.

-Treatments for Marfan syndrome vary depending on the severity of the disease and the affected areas of the heart.
+Treatments for this disease vary depending on the severity of the disease and the affected areas of the heart.
 People with mild symptoms may not require any treatment beyond a routine check-up with their doctor.